jeremie-martin/gachaHell/README.md

 # Gacha Hell

-I usually code in C / C++ / Python, and this is my JS / Vue.js project.
+I usually code in C / C++ and Python, moreover this is my first JS / Vue.js project.
 The code is horrendous.

 ## Project setup
 ```